datacamp/authoring/docs/courses/design/personas.md

 **Previous Jobs**

-- Pricing analyst for power distributor.
+- Pricing analyst for a power distributor.
 - Financial analyst at Bank of America.

 **Current Job**

-- Head quantitative analyst in small hedge fund.
+- Head quantitative analyst in a small hedge fund.

 **Career Goal**